Bill to close Long Creek youth prison receives preliminary approval

 Rep. Will Tuell, R-East Machias, also said his community knows from personal experience that it can take years to reopen or replace correctional facilities once they've been closed.

 Tuell and bipartisan members of Washington County's delegation waged an intense yet unsuccessful battle with former Republican Gov. Paul LePage over the fate of the Downeast Correctional Facility in Machiasport.
-LePage closed the minimum-security prison in early 2018 and while the administration of Gov. Janet Mills reversed course a year later, the facility is still not open.
+LePage closed the minimum-security prison in early 2018, and while the Mills administration reversed course a year later, the facility is still not open.

 "I will definitely be supporting the department in this because I think it's critical that we support all of our facilities, both state and county," Tuell said.
 "Removing one from the system really has ripples across the system that nobody can understand or appreciate."